 Offermans also has been active in a wider cultural field of promoting and producing multicultural art projects especially towards Japan.
 In 2003 he started a working studio in Granada, Spain.
 Since 2000 he is organizing the annual intercultural project 12xHolland introducing Dutch artists to Japan.
 In 2007 he initiated another intercultural project with Japan named BSXCaravan.

-Offermans has given his flute workshops in numerous settings including the Hague Royal Conservatory, Holland; Trinity College of Music, London, UK; Hochschule Hamburg, Germany; Conservatoire Royal de Mons, Belgium; University of Music, Vienna, Austria; New England Conservatory Boston, USA; University of Michigan, USA; Kunitachi College of Music Tokyo, Japan; Shanghai Conservatory, China; Seoul University, Korea; Frankfurt Flute Festival, Germany; Flute Festival Boswil, Switzerland; the US Flute Convention 2003 (Las Vegas) and the Japan Flute Convention 2003 (Fukuoka).
+Offermans has given his flute workshops in numerous settings including the Hague Royal Conservatory, Holland; Guildhall School of Music, London, UK; Trinity College of Music, London, UK; RNCM, Manchester, UK; Hochschule Hamburg, Germany; Conservatoire Royal de Mons, Belgium; University of Music, Vienna, Austria; New England Conservatory Boston, USA; University of Michigan, USA; Kunitachi College of Music Tokyo, Japan; Shanghai Conservatory, China; Seoul University, Korea; German Flute Festival, (Freiburg; Frankfurt); Flute Festival Boswil, Switzerland; the NFA Flute Conventions (New Orleans; Las Vegas; Boston) and the Japan Flute Convention 2003 (Fukuoka).
 In 2001, he was a flute teacher at the Brabants Conservatory, Holland.
 Since more than 15 years Offermans has been presenting a Flute Day for amateur groups and children, especially at music schools throughout Europe and Asia.
 Since 1992 he is organizing an annual Flute Summer Course.
 Since 1997 he developed the Thumpy® flute: an exciting thumb flute for educational as well as performance purpose and an enjoyable alternative for both flutists and children.